esa/pagmo2-paper/paper.md

 to implement new problems, solvers, batch evaluators, topologies etc. in pure Python, using an API which closely matches the C++ `pagmo` API.
-Additionally, `pygmo` offers Python-specific features, such as the ability to use `ipyparallel` [@ipyparallel] for cluster-level parallelisation, and wrappers to use minimisers from `Scipy` [@2020SciPy-NMeth] as `pygmo` algorithms.
+Additionally, `pygmo` offers Python-specific features, such as the ability to use `ipyparallel` [@ipyparallel] for cluster-level parallelisation, and wrappers to use optimisation algorithms from `Scipy` [@2020SciPy-NMeth] as `pygmo` algorithms.

 ## Testing and documentation
 The `pagmo` development team places a strong emphasis on automated testing.
 The code is fully covered